gaochaojian/abc.github.io-1/index.md

 2012-2015
 **IT Infrastructure Technician**, [Bibliographic Data Services, Ltd](www.bdslive.com).

-:As an IT Infrastructure technician at the company I planned and implemented many IT infrastructure solutions, including creating a new FTP site, a new Exchange organization, the recreation of the company's Active Directory domain, management of their DNS servers, firewalls and other network infrastructure.
+As an IT Infrastructure technician at the company I planned and implemented many IT infrastructure solutions, including creating a new FTP site, a new Exchange organization, the recreation of the company's Active Directory domain, management of their DNS servers, firewalls and other network infrastructure.